alephmembeth/alephmembeth/readme.md

 ## Repositories for Papers

 Inspired by [Gilad Feldman](https://mgto.org/check-me-replicate-me/), I invite you to [check and replicate my research](https://alephmembeth.github.io/check.html).
 To this end, for research projects where I am the first or corresponding author, I try to maintain repositories containing all the essential files (i.e., files for data and analysis).
-Moreover, some theoretical (i.e., non-empirical) working papers will also be listed here.

 ### Papers on Causation